We love our guys.

 Dam: M’s Sagebrush Laur Raisha

-I’ve bred him to both of my LM does and am very happy with his offspring.
+I’ve bred him to both of my LM does and my Togg doe; his kids are more than I expected.
 The wethers have lovely dispositions, and his first daughters will freshen in March ’20.